SAP/ui5-tooling/docs/pages/ESSupport.md

     Last but not least, it implements an astNodeVisitor to detect UI5 specific "extend" calls and to create documentation for the properties, aggregations etc. that are created with the "extend" call.

 - [publish.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/template/publish.cjs): JSDoc3 template for UI5 documentation generation.

+    - adds missing namespaces
+    - determines the exports names of exported APIs
+    - writes out the `api.json` from the collected JSDoc information
+	- calculates the inheritance hierarchy
+	- checks for cyclic dependencies
+	- removes unnecessary whitespace from an HTML document

 - [versionUtil.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/template/utils/versionUtil.cjs): Provides helper methods to determine version related information.